okready/scratchpad/README.md

 - [Documentation](https://docs.rs/scratchpad)
 - [Release notes](https://github.com/okready/scratchpad/releases)

+`Scratchpad` provides a method for quick and safe dynamic allocations of arbitrary types without relying on the global heap (e.g. using `Box` or `Vec`).
+Allocations are made from a fixed-size region of memory in a stack-like fashion using two separate stacks (one for each end of the allocation buffer) to allow different types of allocations with independent lifecycles to be made from each end.

+Such allocators are commonly used in game development, but are also useful in general for short-lived allocations or groups of allocations that share a common lifetime.
+While not quite as flexible as heap allocations, allocations from a stack allocator are usually much faster and are isolated from the rest of the heap, reducing memory fragmentation.

 Features include:

 - User-defined backing storage of data (static arrays, boxed slices, or mutable slice references).
 - Allocation of any data type from any scratchpad instance.
+- Ability to combine allocations that are adjacent in memory or add to the most recently created allocation.
 - Double-ended allocation support (allocations from the "front" are separate from the "back", but share the same memory pool).
 - Use of lifetimes to prevent dangling references to allocated data.